How to get more financial aid for college

 Similarly, if the family is paying down debt to reduce their reportable assets, they should do so before filing the FAFSA, so that their bank and brokerage account statements reflect lower account balances on the date they file the FAFSA.

-It is also important to file the FAFSA as soon as possible on or after October 1, because some financial aid is awarded on a first-come, first-served basis until the money runs out.
+It is also important to file the FAFSA as soon as possible once the form is available, because some financial aid is awarded on a first-come, first-served basis until the money runs out.
+The FAFSA typically opens on October 1, but the 2024-2025 FAFSA is delayed and will not be available until December of 2023.
 Students who file the FAFSA during the first three months generally get twice the grants, on average, of students who file the FAFSA later.

 Strategies based on income